HowTo: Node Red - Control GPIO of an ESPEasy device

 View of the Node Red Flow in the configuration interface.

-In order for the NodeRed code to work with your ESPEasy device, you must configure both the desired GPIO and the name of your ESPEasy device.
+For the NodeRed code to work with your ESPEasy device you need to configure both the desired GPIO and the name of your ESPEasy device.

-To do this, replace the 12 in the area marked in red with your desired GPIO and ESPEasy_GPIO with the name of your ESPEasy device.
+Replace the 12 in the red marked area with your desired GPIO and ESPEasy_GPIO with the name of your ESPEasy device.

-By adjusting the "pulse_duration" value at this point, you can adjust the length of the pulse duration.
+By adjusting the value for "pulse_duration", you can adjust the length of the pulse duration at this point.

-In the opened view you can then see all executed commands.
+In the opened view you can see all executed commands.
 In this case the GPIO commands.

 View of the weblog of an ESPEasy device.